 What additional equipment might be useful to carry on the river with us?
+Do we have the kit we need to keep us safe and comfortable throughout our session?
 What safety kit would it be useful to have with us or available on the bank?
 Do we want to take any spare equipment?
-How and where will we store this equipment so that we can access it if required?
+How and where will we store and organise our equipment so we can access it if required?
+How will we pack our kit to keep it dry?
+How will we outfit and set up our craft for this session?
+What equipment might be lost or damaged during the session and how would we deal with this?